There is wisdom in listening to our elders and learning from them.

 there and try to step only on the large, smooth rocks.

-This time I remembered the example of the children and di
+This time I remembered the example of the children and did the same

 things they did.
 I was able to cross over the rough part very easily